-The Anti-Slavery Partnership model consists of a South West Regional Board and currently five local ASPs that represent following police force areas: Avon and Somerset, Devon and Cornwall, Gloucestershire, Swindon and Wiltshire, and Dorset.
+The Anti-Slavery Partnership model consists of a South West Regional Board and currently seven local ASPs that represent following police force areas: Avon and Somerset, Devon & Torbay, Gloucestershire, Swindon and Wiltshire, and Dorset, Plymouth, and Cornwall.

 This structure ensures that the ASP has a local, regional and national understanding of slavery and trafficking and an understanding of how each of these levels interact and inform each other.
 The localised partnerships involve agencies with a local responsibility for their communities and the people within them and the ASP allows and supports these partners to respond to localised issues.
 The regional board consists of the chairs of each partnership and those agencies who have a regional remit and a responsibility wider than one locality or area and feeds both into the local partnerships and to the national picture.

 The Regional ASP Board meets once a quarter to assess threats, share good practice and learning, interface with the Home Office and discuss regional slavery trends and coordination of activity across the South West.

 The seven localised ASPs also meet once a quarter and report their activity, progress and any issues into the regional board.